dplocki/cuddly-doodle/README.md

 # Cuddly Doodle

-My collection of task, which I once I made, and find some day long forgotten.
+My collection of tasks, which once I made, and found some day long forgotten.

 ## The task list